-1. It is time consuming, planning, selecting, and implementing an automated system need important, long-term commitment of staff time.
-Once choose and implemented, an automated system must be keep in good condition on a regular basis.
-Having the automated system networked to libraries Local Area Network (LAN) adds additional demands on the media specialists and information professional's time.
-2. It is costly, start-up costs, hardware, software, writing, network cabling, ongoing barcode labels, expenses such as supplies for printers, furniture, annual maintenance, technical support and conversion of libraries shelf list into a Machine Retable Catalogue (MARC) may be more than various media centers and small libraries can provide.

-3. The requirement of the automated system may not leave staff sufficient time to provide up to date services or to work with teachers, students and other clients.
-It fact, automation eliminates some work but generates new ones.
-End user training, ongoing troubleshooting of software and hardware, and database maintenance place requirement on the information professional and media specialist.

-4. Access to the automated system is unavailable for the time of system downtime.
+- 1. It is time consuming, planning, selecting, and implementing an automated system need important, long-term commitment of staff time.
+Once choose and implemented, an automated system must be kept in good condition on a regular basis.
+Having the automated system networked to libraries Local Area Network (LAN) adds additional demands on the media specialists and information professional's time. - 2.
+It is costly, start-up costs, hardware, software, writing, network cabling, ongoing barcode labels, expenses such as supplies for printers, furniture, annual maintenance, technical support and conversion of libraries shelf list into a Machine Retable Catalogue (MARC) may be more than various media centers and small libraries can provide. - 3.
+The requirement of the automated system may not leave staff sufficient time to provide up to date services or to work with teachers, students and other clients.
+In fact, automation eliminates some work but generates new ones.
+End user training, ongoing troubleshooting of software and hardware, and database maintenance place requirement on the information professional and media specialist. - 4.
+Access to the automated system is unavailable for the time of system downtime.
 This will hamper user access to the collection, mainly if the card catalog or the shelf list no longer exists in the library and media center.
 Awareness of the advantages and pitfalls of library automation will help you good prepare for the changes in your task duties.
 Library automation, like technology, is costly in terms of money and time, and frustration and agony are typical symptoms of techno stress.

-This unit examines the tasks that are relevant to library automation.
-Recall that library automation has become the new normal in the 21st century library.
-Discussion was made on techniques required in the library automation.
-Furthermore, some advantages and disadvantages were affirmed in this unit.
 There are steps to be established in developing and establishment of Library automation some factors and measure must be concealed before and after automation services render in libraries.
 The objectives, constraints, conversion, operation, training and system analysis design among others are tasks that aid functional implementation of library automation services.
 Like every system.
-Library automation has advantages and disadvantages that relevant to its overall performance.
+Library automation has advantages and disadvantages that relevant to its overall performance